muttleyxd/arma3-unix-launcher/README.md

 ## Installing
 ### From package

-For Debian based distributions (Debian, Ubuntu), Arch based distributions (Arch, Manjaro), and MacOS there are packages available in [releases tab!](https://github.com/muttleyxd/arma3-unix-launcher/releases).
-Choose either Arma 3 or DayZ.
+There are GNU/Linux and MacOS packages available in [releases tab!](https://github.com/muttleyxd/arma3-unix-launcher/releases).
+For GNU/Linux, the following package types are available:
+- pkg.tar.xz package (for Arch-based distributions) (arma3-unix-launcher)
+- deb package for Ubuntu 16.04 and 18.04 (arma3-unix-launcher)
+- dmg package for MacOS (arma3-unix-launcher)
+- AppImage packages for any GNU/Linux distribution running glibc 2.23 or newer (both arma3-unix-launcher and dayz-linux-launcher)

-For Arch based distributions there's an AUR package available (for Arma 3).
-It iss called `arma3-unix-launcher-bin`.
+For Arch-based distributions, there is also an AUR package available (for Arma 3).
+It is called `arma3-unix-launcher-bin`.

     yay -S arma3-unix-launcher-bin